elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 Once you have chosen a licence for your materials, you need to ensure you communicate that licence to all users of your materials.

 Logos and images that illustrate the chosen licence can be a great way of adding the licence to your materials.
-But to make sure all users understand what the licence means, you should add a link to the page that details the licence.
+But to make sure all users understand what the licence means, you should add a link to the page that details the licence where possible.
 For example, if you use a CC-BY licence, link to the relevant page on the Creative Commons website.

+## Reusing licenced materials

+If you wish to reuse someone else’s materials you must first check that the licence they have applied to them allows it.
+You will also need to ensure that you recognise and cite their work appropriately (<a href="https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_10/">see Chapter 10</a>).

+The licence that you can apply to the new version of the materials depends on the original licence and how you have changed, adapted or remixed the materials.
+Creative Commons provides a <a href="https://certificates.creativecommons.org/cccertedu/chapter/4-4-remixing-cc-licensed-work/">guide on how to do this in different situations</a>.

 ## Licences checklist